Overview

 Resume via budget

-To resume spend:
+To resume spend:- If the

 endDateis in the past, resuming will not restart delivery; you may need to create a new budget with a future period. - If there is a future budget scheduled for the same